CATL Stellantis Spain Partnership: Boosting Spain’s Lithium-ion Battery Market

 In Jordi Hereu’s view, the Spanish automotive industry is in a critical period of transformation, China is “crucial” for Spain to accelerate the development process of the electric vehicle industry.

-3. LFP Route Is Popular Overseas
+4. LFP Route is Popular Overseas

 The LFP batteries technology route is becoming more and more popular overseas.
 Including the Stellantis Group, which received subsidies from Spain this time, Tesla, Daimler, Ford, Rivian and many other international mainstream car companies are increasingly favoring the lithium iron phosphate battery route, and international car companies have successively purchased lithium iron phosphate batteries.